Alcaro/GitBSLR/README.txt

     To avoid infinite loops, symlinks that (after inlining) point to one of their in-repo parent directories will remain as symlinks.
 Additionally, if there are symlinks to one of the repo's parent directories, the repo root will be treated as a symlink.
+- GITBSLR_GIT_DIR
+    By default, GitBSLR assumes the Git directory is the first existing accessed path containing a .git component.
+If yours is elsewhere, you can override this default.
+    Note that GitBSLR does not use the GIT_DIR variable.
+This is since there are three ways to set this path: GIT_DIR=, --git-dir=, and defaulting to the closest .git in the working directory.
+      For architectural reasons, GitBSLR cannot access the command line arguments, and having two of three ways functional would be misleading.
+Better obviously dumb than giving people bad expectations.
+    If this is set, GitBSLR will set GIT_DIR for you.
+However, --git-dir overrides GIT_DIR, so don't use that.
+    WARNING: Setting this variable incorrectly, or not setting it if it should be set, is very likely to yield security holes or other trouble.
+- GITBSLR_WORK_TREE
+    By default, GitBSLR assumes the work tree is the parent of the Git directory.
+If yours is elsewhere, you can override this default.
+    Note that GitBSLR does not use the GIT_WORK_TREE variable.
+This is since there are four ways to set this path: GIT_DIR=, --git-dir=, .git/config, and defaulting to GIT_DIR's parent.
+Like GIT_DIR, some of those are unavailable to GitBSLR; better obviously dumb than almost smart enough.
+    If this is set, GitBSLR will set GIT_WORK_TREE for you.
+However, --work-tree overrides GIT_WORK_TREE, so don't use that.
+    WARNING: Setting this variable incorrectly, or not setting it if it should be set, is very likely to yield security holes or other trouble.

 GitBSLR will not automatically deduplicate anything, or otherwise create any symlinks for Git to follow.
 You have to create the symlinks yourself.